FilipAndersson245/cartoon-gan/README.md

 the style of cartoon images to real-life photographic images by implementing previous work done by CartoonGAN.
 We trained a Generative Adversial Network(GAN) on over 60 000 images from works by Hayao Miyazaki at Studio Ghibli.

+To the people asking for the dataset, im sorry but as the material is copyright protected i cannot share the dataset.

 ## Dependencies